carlos-molina/TECOmate/README.md

    - [github.com/ethereum/go-ethereum/wiki/Building-Ethereum](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)

 1. follow instructions to create a new account in rinkeby testnet using:
-   - `% geth —rinkeby account new
+   - `% geth —rinkeby account new`

-     INFO [11-14|20:59:48.260] Maximum peer count ETH=25 LES=0 total=25

-     Your new account is locked with a password.
-Please give a password.
-Do not forget this password.

-     Passphrase:

-     Repeat passphrase:

-     Address: {e174a997183219ac154ee6278a3ba6e346046099}`
    - add account password to accountPassword field in ccc-ethereum.properties file (tecomate/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties)

-1. display the list of current accounts in rinkeby testnet to verify that the account has been created and to see disk location of the keystore file:
+1. display the list of current accounts in rinkeby testnet to verify that the account has been created and to see disk location of the keystore file.
+You will need this information complete the  population of the parameters of the ccc-ethereum.properties file:
    - `% geth —rinkeby account list`
-     - copy the address of account created e.g. 0x9a6944f1b5f3368c53966415dc6ef66f3a7338d3
+     - copy the address of account created  to the contractAddress field of the tecomate/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties file, the address looks like 0x9a6944f1b5f3368c53966415dc6ef66f3a7338d3
-     - add the keystore path to the keyStoreFilePath field in the ccc-ethereum.properties file found in tecomate/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties
+     - add the keystore path to the keyStoreFilePath field  od the ccc-ethereum.properties file.

 ---